Canop/safecloset/README.md

 # Implementation details

-Drawer data are serialized in JSON before being encrypted with AES-GCM-SIV.
+Drawer data are serialized in MessagePack before being encrypted with AES-GCM-SIV.

-JSON allows for the later addition of fields while keeping the compatibility with previous closet files.
+MessagePack, being used with named fields, allows for the later addition of fields while keeping the compatibility with previous closet files.

 The key used for this encryption is a 32 bytes Argon2 hash of the password with a closet specific salt.